firatin/custom-Monolithic-E-Commerce-Platform/README.md

 # 📦 E-Commerce Platform
-**Custom-built, monolithic e-commerce platform** using ASP.NET, ADO.NET, and MSSQL.
+**Custom-built, monolithic e-commerce platform** using ASP.NET, C#, ADO.NET, and MSSQL.
 Designed as a full-featured commerce system with both customer and admin functionality.

 ---